albar965/littlenavmap-manual/src/en/RESET.rst

 .. figure:: ../images/resetflight.jpg

-         Resetting Little Navmap for a new flight.
+         Resetting *Little Navmap* functions for a new flight.

 .. |Reset all for a new Flight| image:: ../images/icon_reload.png